Outsourced Marketing: The Golden Boomerang for Professional Services Firms

 4. You can’t justify a full-time marketing hire.

-5. Leaders aren’t putting themselves ‘out there’ online.
+5. Your leaders aren’t putting themselves ‘out there’ online.

 In today’s world, it’s vital that professional services leaders are reinforcing their firm’s marketing messaging.
 The most direct way is by being active on social media channels like LinkedIn.

-But you have company posts going out all the time?
+But we post from our company page all the time, I hear you say.
 That’s great for credibility, but its leaders’ content that makes the real impact.
 Personal profiles get 2.75x more impressions compared to company posts (Refine Labs).
 And 92 % of professionals are more likely to trust a company whose senior executives are active on social media.
 Company content on its own isn’t enough.
 The presence of senior figures is the real way to build trust with prospects.

 Many leaders aren’t comfortable putting themselves out there online, or they don’t have the time to dedicate to their own content.
 If this describes you, you definitely aren’t alone - stats show that just 1% of LinkedIn users post once each week.